artificialintelligencecolombia/ms_power_bi_24/04_ETL/etl.md

 # ETL
 ### ETL Process
-1. Extract: retrieve and extract data from sources (CRM, ERP, Spreadsheets, Databases).
+1. Extract: retrieve and extract data from sources (Databases, files, CRM, ERP, Spreadsheets).
 2. Transform: prepare data for analysis.
-Remove duplicates, handle missing values, create calculated fields, convert data ypes, standardize measurement units.
+Remove duplicates, handle missing values, create calculated fields, convert data types, standardize measurement units.
 It can be done one time or regularly.
-3. Load: cloud-based data wharehouse.
+3. Load: storage, cloud-based data wharehouse.

+THE ETL PROCESS ENSURES THE DATA IS CLEANED, CONSISTANT, ACCURATE.

 ### ETL Benefits
 - Data integration: from different sources unified into the same analysis.